7662823/AI_Assignment_2/README.txt

 and through creating the backward chaining method working as intended.

 By Sean:
+Jack was the clear leader of this group, setting up the project and keeping us both on track with the schedule.
+We often shared any problems in the code we encountered with one another and were able to solve them together, Jack being a great help to me in many of these instances.
+His work on the Truth Table, Reading from text file and Forward chaining code was done quickly and efficiently.

 -Overall Percentage Contribution-
 Jack Danby - Phillips		50%